Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 10.57.18 UTC
+- WIB: Kamis, 10 Juli 2025 11.40.20 UTC
-- WITA: Kamis, 10 Juli 2025 11.57.18 UTC
+- WITA: Kamis, 10 Juli 2025 12.40.20 UTC
-- WIT: Kamis, 10 Juli 2025 12.57.18 UTC
+- WIT: Kamis, 10 Juli 2025 13.40.20 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational